 There was still some hint of “normal” church that the normal Christian would recognise.
 There was the offering and we were encouraged, over-encouraged at length, to give generously.
 I guess some things in church never change.
 There was less smiling at this point.

 Revival with a Smile

 The leader of the meeting summarised the movement succinctly when he said he was after revival, but revival with a smile.
 They certainly got the smiles, but is it revival?

-I will leave it open for now as to whether it is spiritual revival.
-I am sure others will reach a negative conclusion, and much faster.
-But if they grow, and retain their current level of wildness, then one thing is for sure; they will shake the wider church, especially the contemporary charismatic and evangelical church to the core.
+I will leave it open for now as to whether it is a spiritual revival.
+I am sure others will reach a negative conclusion – and much faster.
+But if they grow, and retain their current level of wildness, then one thing is for sure.
+They will shake the wider church, especially the contemporary charismatic and evangelical church, to the core.
 It will no longer have the luxury of falling asleep and taking its time.

 - Sloshfest 2010 Dolphin Club Barry Island Pirates!

 - Sloshfest 2010 Dolphin Club Barry Island Beep Beep!